zer0def/nginxinc-kubernetes-ingress/docs/content/installation/using-the-jwt-token-docker-secret.md

 ### Helm Source

-The [Helm installation page for NGINX Ingess Controller](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/#managing-the-chart-via-sources) has a section describing how to use sources: these are the unique steps for Docker secrets using JWT tokens.
+The [Helm installation page for NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/#managing-the-chart-via-sources) has a section describing how to use sources: these are the unique steps for Docker secrets using JWT tokens.

 1. Clone the NGINX [`kubernetes-ingress` repository](https://github.com/nginxinc/kubernetes-ingress).
 1. Navigate to the `deployments/helm-chart` folder of your local clone.